 Our school council decided that an ideal focus for our harvest celebrations would be to collect food and consumables to give to our community.

 Our local Vicar was invited in to school and we decided to pass the goods on to a local foodbank.

-The whole school observed a 2 minute silence on November 11th 2016.
+The whole school observes a 2 minute silence each year on the closest date to November 11th.
 Mr Willis joined us to perform ‘The Last Post’.
 All staff were extremely impressed with how impeccable the silence was.
 The children are a credit to the school and their very supportive families.
 We are all very proud.